Azure/AvereSDK/docs/troubleshooting.md

 ## Contacting Support

-There are two different methods for getting help with your vFXT cluster.
-For Azure clusters you should use the ticket system built in to the cloud portal; for AWS and GCE clusters you should contact Microsoft Customer Service and Support (formerly Avere Global Services) online or by phone.

 When contacting support, please include the output of any script invocations that are failing.

-### Azure users

 For help with Microsoft Azure-based systems, open a ticket from the Azure portal: